Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Results

+Among the PS1DR2 + unWISE models, the SDSS-only trained configuration exhibits systematically larger scatter than the DESI-only and All models, especially at $z \gtrsim 0.8$, while the DESI-only curve closely tracks the All result over most of the redshift range.
 For PS1DR2, adding unWISE infrared photometry reduces scatter at $z < 0.85$, but all configurations show steep increases at $z > 0.8$ due to the shallower photometric depth limiting precise color measurements for faint, high-redshift sources.
 The comparison between LSDR10 and PS1DR2 across the full redshift range highlights that both deep photometry and broad wavelength coverage are essential for achieving consistently high photo-$z$ precision.